"But, I don't think anyone will buy my book," they say. "Who do you think will buy it?"

 Here's the thing, that second question they ask me, "Who do you think will buy it?" is a clear giveaway they've been true to the idea of their book, but they haven't explored the process of becoming an author.

 The better question, from my point of view as a book coach, is, "Are you writing for the right audience?
-Is your message for them, not for you?"
+Isn't your message for them, not for you?"

 Let’s challenge the idea of writing a book because you can't wait to see your name on the cover - sure, being identified as the "author of" enhances expertise and gains you immediate respect - but I advise you to first understand who your reader is.
 Because, unless you're already famous, your name is not the part of the book that will attract readers.
 They want the title, the sub-title, and the back cover.
 And it needs to identify a problem they need solved.